Bukixo/udemy-angular4/angular-app/Lesson notes/Directives.md

 ~~~
 >app.component.ts

-###ngFor and Trackby
+## ngFor and Trackby

-if you are deaing with a large list and complex markup and you notice perfomance speed issues than the trackby feature ay be a solution to this issue would be trackby feature.
+Dealing with a large list and complex markup can cause perfomance speed issues.
+A solution is the trackby feature.

-Each time when loading angular reconstructs the entire DOM object tree and this can be costly when dealing with large complex lists called from the backend.
+Each time when loading, Angular reconstructs the entire DOM object tree and this can be costly when dealing with large complex lists called from the backend.

 Angular by default tracks object by their identity.
-When we are resetting the objects, even though we are dealing witht he exact same content, these objects will be differencet from their previous object in the memory.
-So angualr sees it as new conetnt so it reconstructs it as new objects.
+When we are resetting the objects, even though we are dealing with the exact same content, these objects will be different from their previous object in the memory.
+So Angular sees it as new content so it reconstructs it as new objects.

 ngfor lets us change the way we track objects as by default Angular tracks by object id.
-So instead by tracking by the identity or refernce in the memonry we want to track it by the id of the object.
+So instead by tracking by the identity or reference in the memonry we want to track it by the id of the object.

 ~~~
 <ul>